snufkinly/getting_cleaning/README.md

 transform into a data table for summarizing summarise via subject and activity to get the mean for each column variable

+write summary table as a tab-delimited text file using write.table